theflameGH/project/readme.txt

 Hi this is text.ls
-zztop is a great band from Texas.
+Zztop is a great band from Texas.
+They play very good blues,